leoluyi/dotfiles/vim/vim_shorcut_keys.md

 " Break out current window into a new tabview
 <C-w> T

-# Diff
+# Diff window

-:windo diffthis              -  diff between 2 vsplit windows :diffs, diffsplit {filename} -  diffs the current window with the file given :diffoff                     -  turns off diff selection
+:windo {cmd}                 -   execute {cmd} for all windows :windo diffthis              -   diff on this file for every window :diffs, diffsplit {filename} -   diffs the current window with the file given :diffoff                     -   turns off diff selection
 ```

 ### TAB VIEWS

 ```
-:tabe filename      -   opens the file in newtab :tabf[ind] {file}   -   open a new tab with filename given, searching the 'path' to find it :tabe new           -   open an empty tab
 :tabs               -   list opened tabs

+# Open tabs

+:tabe new           -   open an empty tab
+:tabe {filename}    -   open file in newtab
-:tabc [I]           -   close the active (i-th) tab :tabo[nly]          -   close all other tabs (show only the current tab) :tabn and tabp      -   Go to next tab or previous tab :tabfirst           -   Go to the first available tab :tablast            -   Go to the last available tab :help tabpage       -   help for tabs
+:tabf[ind] {file}   -   open a new tab with filename given, searching the 'path' to find it :tabc {#}           -   close the active (i-th) tab :tabo[nly]          -   close all other tabs (show only the current tab)

 vim -p *.txt        -   open all txt files in tabs